Harshit2012/URLResponseViewer/README.md

 1. Debugging:- Developers use it to debug network requests and responses during the development of web application.
 2. Testing:- It helps in testing APIs.
 3. Learning:- It’s a valuable tool for educational purposes, allowing students and new developers to understand how web communication works.
-4. Troubleshooting:- It aids in troubleshooting issues with web pages by showing the HTTP headers and server responses.
+4. Troubleshooting:- It aids in troubleshooting issues with web pages by showing the server responses.
 5. Optimization:- By analyzing the responses, developers can optimize performance, such as reducing size or time.
 6. Security:- It can be used to check for security security-related information in the response.